-Visit Norwich by train this autumn and discover a city steeped in history.
+Visit Norwich by train this spring and discover a city steeped in history.
 The castle, cathedrals and medieval buildings make Norwich one of Britain’s finest cities!

 Norwich has bags of energy and spirit.
 Norfolk's captivating capital was once the second most prosperous city in England and there's still a thriving business community and a fair dose of affluence, not to mention a huge student population.
 As a result, oodles of history are combined with plenty of modern attractions, including superb shopping, eating out and entertainment.